 After this experience is created and your setup verified, you can use it as a base for your A/B or Split URL Experiments.

-It is good to also enable Google Analytics tracking on AA experiment.
-This will forsee any differences between Convert and Google Analyticis data.
+It is good to also enable Google Analytics tracking on A/A experiment.
+This will foresee any differences between Convert and Google Analytics data.

 What do I do if I get a winner?

-If a winner is declared in your AA test, you should check the setup of your experiment, to detect the inconsistencies on the measurement of your conversions.
+If a winner is declared in your A/A test, you should check the setup of your experiment, to detect any inconsistencies on the measurement of your conversions.

-*However, they may be a small portion of these type tests in which a false declaration may occur by pure chance, so please consider this."
+*However, there may be a small portion of these type of tests in which a false declaration may occur by pure chance.

 How do I create one?